Terms of Reference

 Non-Executives and advisers

-- To advise and make recommendations to the Board at least annually about the remuneration of all non-executives and advisers, including travel and subsistence payments.
+- To advise and make recommendations to the Board about the remuneration of all non-executives and advisers, including travel and subsistence payments.

 - To advise and make recommendations to the Board in the event that it needs to appoint a temporary member of the Board in line with General Rules.